-Table 6-5 compares the City's RHNA for the 6th planning cycle to the available site inventory capacity, building permits issued-already processed, projects approved by the Planning Commission that are projected to be constructed in the current planning period (by 2030), and projected ADU/JADU development.
-The City has a surplus of land available to lower-income (including low and very-low-income) and moderate-income households, (including extremely low-, very low-, and low income households) and sufficient land available to moderate and above moderate-income households.
-The conservative projected total surplus for the City based on the vacant parcel inventory, pipeline projects, and ADU/JADU capacity, and recent building activity is 48134 housing units.
+Table 6-5 compares the City's RHNA for the 6th planning cycle to the available site inventory capacity, building permits issued, projects approved by the Planning Commission that are projected to be constructed in the current planning period (by 2030), and projected ADU/JADU development.
+The City has a surplus of land available to lower-income (including low and very-low-income) and moderate-income households, and sufficient land available to above moderate-income households.
+The projected total surplus for the City based on the vacant parcel inventory, pipeline projects, and ADU/JADU capacity is 134 housing units.